MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/set-up-event.md

 A session represents a subdivision of things that are happening at your event.
 Each session is usually a something like a seminar or keynote, but the concept is flexible so you can adapt it as needed.
 For example, if your event is a trade show rather than a conference, you can use sessions to represent booths.

 A large conference might have several sessions running concurrently, and might even feature several session *tracks*, which organize multiple related and non-conflicting sessions by audience so attendees can easily choose the best track for themselves without having to study the entire offering.
-Later, you'll be able up event and session passes to manage ticketing.
+Later, you'll be able to setup event and session passes to manage ticketing.

 There are two types of tracks: _internal_ and _external_.
 Use internal tracks during the planning phase to group sessions along organization lines, such as according to team resources or required equipment.
 Use external tracks to group sessions by content or audience.
 External tracks are published on customer-facing platforms such as event websites and mobile apps.
 As needed, you can set up a pass type for each relevant external track, but you wouldn't set up passes for internal tracks.
 Use the **Track Type** setting, at the top of the form to set the track to internal or external.